 2. We process personal data so as to safeguard the legitimate interests pursued by us or by a third party.
 A legitimate interest is when we have a business or commercial reason to use your information.

 3. Where we need to comply with a legal or regulatory obligation; There are a number of legal obligations emanating from the relevant laws to which we are subject to as well as statutory requirements, e.g. the Cyprus Banking Law, the Money Laundering Law, the Cyprus Investment Services Law, Tax Laws etc. There are also various supervisory authorities whose laws and regulations are binding on us, such as The Institute of Certified Public Accountants of Cyprus (ICPAC).
-Such obligations and requirements are imposed to us for personal data processing activities for identity verification, tax law or other reporting obligations and anti-money laundering controls.
+Such obligations and requirements are imposed to us for personal data processing activities for identity verification, compliance with court orders, tax law or other reporting obligations and anti-money laundering controls.
 To comply with applicable AML/CFT measures by assessing the risks involved, we need to carry out checks in order to prevent money laundering, fraud and to combat international terrorism.

 4. Promoting the best interest of the client.